Your guide to duck shooting season in the UK

 If you want to attract ducks or bring back a flock that has fled to the sky, it helps to use duck calls.
 Ducks prefer living in a group, so they tend to stay wherever there are other ducks, as this indicates that the area is safe.
 You can also use decoy ducks that look realistic; some even come with moving parts that imitate the flap of wings.

-4. Use the right camouflage
+4. Use the proper camouflage

 Ducks will be able to spot you from long distances if you aren’t using camouflage, and they’ll be gone before they’ve got within a few hundred metres of you.
 You can wear appropriately camouflaged clothing or even create a shelter that’s camouflaged with foliage from around the nearby area.